piprzyb/Azure3/README.md

 # Capstone project

-This project shows usge of AutoML and Hyperdrive, two methods available at Azure Machine Learining, to create, train, deploy and consume classification model for Iris dataset.
+This project shows usage of AutoML and Hyperdrive, two methods available at Azure Machine Learining, to create, train, deploy and consume classification model for Iris dataset.

 ## Dataset